 LACP Interviews David Hilliard

-LACP Founder and Executive Director Julia Dean asks David Hilliard ten questions about is background, career in and beliefs about photography
+LACP asks David Hilliard ten questions about their background, career in and beliefs about photography.

 David Hilliard: Fine art portrait photographer.
 Narrative environmental portraiture is my main area of focus.
 This entails a person/people represented in their natural environment, often implying aspects of narrative and storytelling.

 LACP: How long have you been shooting?

 DH: I’ve been photographing since I was a child.
 I grew up in a family that loved photography, especially my father.
 Nothing was ever complete in my family until a photograph was made to document it.
 I began to photograph seriously while in art school in Boston.